 A recent movement in architectural conservation is to emphasize the role of contemporary social, cultural, and personal meanings in valuing historic places and the processes in which places develop these values overtime.
 This pluralistic perspective recognizes that different populations and cultures will have diverse ways of valuing historic places.
 Ultimately, for places such as Iraq, we have very little, if any, data to support conservation decisions that understand and respect local cultures and tradition.
 The danger is in applying traditional, Western, concepts that still dominate the conservation profession to non-Western contexts.
 There is a tremendous learning opportunity to engage in the cross-pollination of ideas from the perspectives of the Western and Eastern traditions and to learn how the citizens of Iraq value their cultural heritage.
 This information, once gathered, can then inform how to best approach the conservation of Iraqi urban centers.

 Wells, Jeremy C., "Valuing Historic Places: Traditional and Contemporary Approaches" (2010).
-School of Architecture, Art, and Historic Preservation Faculty Publications.
+Architecture, Art, and Historic Preservation Faculty Publications.
 22.